 Fifty-five patients with major depressive disorder were initially enrolled in this study.
-Seventeen patients were excluded for the following reasons: 11 patients had other DSM-IV comorbid Axis I disorders and 6 patients did not have moderate or severe insomnia (HRSD-sleep disturbance score < 3).
-Among these 38 patients, 11 patients without any medicine treatment directly entered the baseline vPSG assessment.
-During the first night of baseline vPSG assessment, 7 patients were excluded for the following reasons: 3 patients were diagnosed as significant OSA and 4 patients as significant PLMS.
-Therefore, 31 depressed patients with insomnia were enrolled in this study.
+Seventeen patients were excluded for the following reasons: 11 patients had other comorbid DSM-IV Axis I disorders, and 6 patients did not have moderate or severe insomnia (HRSD-sleep disturbance score < 3).
+Among the 38 remaining patients, 11 patients who were not taking any medication directly underwent the baseline vPSG assessment.
+During the first night of baseline vPSG assessment, 7 patients were excluded for the following reasons: 3 patients were diagnosed with significant OSA, and 4 patients were diagnosed with significant PLMS.
+Therefore, a total of 31 depressed patients with insomnia were enrolled in this study.
 Nine patients discontinued treatment during the trial period.
-Five patients discontinued before the 14th day (2 due to worsening symptoms and combination with other drugs; 1 due to gastrointestinal side effect; 1 due to emerging psychotic symptoms requiring addition of antipsychotic drugs; and 1 due to refusal of further sleep tests).
-One patient discontinued during the 14th - 28th day due to a revised diagnosis of bipolar disorder.
-Three patients discontinued during the 28th - 56th day (1 due to a revised diagnosis of OCD and 2 due to refusal of further sleep tests).
+Of these 9, 5 patients discontinued treatment before the 14th day (2 due to worsening symptoms and combinations with other drugs, 1 due to a gastrointestinal side effect, 1 due to emerging psychotic symptoms requiring the addition of antipsychotic drugs, and 1 due to refusal to participate in further sleep tests).
+One patient discontinued between the 14th and 28th day due to a revised diagnosis of bipolar disorder, and 3 patients discontinued between the 28th and 56th day (1 due to a revised diagnosis of OCD and 2 due to refusal to participate in further sleep tests).
 Finally, 22 patients completed this trial.
-This recruitment process was shown in Figure 1.
+The recruitment process is illustrated in Figure 1.

 -------------------------------------